 \begin{proof} We have already seen that $[\phi]$ admits a normalized representative

 We use the notation of Lemma~\ref{lem:ExactSeq}.
-Since $Z$ is affine, each locally free $\sF$ on $Z$ is a projective object in $\QCoh_Z^G$.
+Since $Z$ is affine, each locally free $\sF$ in $\QCoh_Z^G$ is a projective object in $\QCoh_Z^G$.
 Thus, we may choose a splitting $s_K:K_0\to K_1$ to the surjection $K_1\to K_0$.
 This gives us the commutative diagram

 Replacing $F_1$ with $F_1':=F_1/i_1(K_0)$ and $F_0$ with $i^*\Omega_{M/B}\cong F_0/K_0$, we have the reduced normalized representative

 for $[\phi]$. \end{proof}